gusutabopb/aioinflux/docs/usage.rst

    names and values.
 Field keys should be strings.
 Field values can be ``float``, ``int``, ``str``, ``bool`` or ``None`` or any its subclasses.
-   Attempting to use Numpy types will cause errors as ``np.int64``, ``np.float64``, etc are not subclasses of Python's builti-in numeric types.
+   Attempting to use Numpy types will cause errors as ``np.int64``, ``np.float64``, etc are not subclasses of Python's built-in numeric types.
    Use dataframes for writing data using Numpy types.

 .. |ciso8601| replace:: ``ciso8601``
 .. _ciso8601: https://github.com/closeio/ciso8601/

-Any fields other then the above will be ignored when writing data to InfluxDB.
+Any keys other then the above will be ignored when writing data to InfluxDB.

 A typical dictionary-like point would look something like the following: